Today in Middle Eastern history: the Battle of the Pyramids (1798)

 In lieu of an immediate invasion, then, Napoleon started looking around for ways to bleed Britain and weaken its empire first.
 He set upon a plan to invade and colonize Egypt, an idea that had been kicking around Paris since before the revolution and was resurrected by Charles Maurice de Talleyrand-Périgord (yes, that Talleyrand) during his successful 1796-1797 campaign to become the Directorate’s foreign minister.
 Napoleon had long been a fan of the idea of conquering Egypt, and he returned to it independently of Talleyrand, but his renewed interest coincided with the latter’s rise to prominence.

 Also the usual mercantile colonial considerations applied—especially since Napoleon believed that France needed its own colonial empire, which at the time it didn’t really have, to compete with Britain.
 And, last but not least, we can’t discount Napoleon’s dreams of building his own empire to rival that of Alexander the Great.
-He conquered Egypt before marching east, so Napoleon decided to follow in his footsteps.
+Alexander had conquered Egypt before marching east, so Napoleon decided to follow in his footsteps.

 The cherry on top of the sundae from Napoleon’s perspective is that Egypt was ripe for the taking in the late 18th century.
 While it was nominally part of the Ottoman Empire and had been since the Ottomans conquered it from the Mamluks in their 1516-1517 war, Egypt by this time was a more or less autonomous entity that was once more under Mamluk control.
 The Ottomans never really tried to break apart or even significantly change the structure of Mamluk Egyptian society—they just put an Ottoman governor at the top of the hierarchy.
 Since the Mamluks retained most of the other positions of prominence in Egypt as well as most of the same economic perks they’d had when they were ruling the place, they quickly reestablished their power and influence and by the end of the 17th century Mamluk leaders were more powerful in practical terms than the Ottoman governors.

 Napoleon assembled an army of around 40,000 men and a fleet of around 10,000 sailors, along with a group of scientists, engineers, and other important intellectual types, put them on hundreds of ships, and set sail from Toulon in late May 1798.
 Their first stop was Malta, to pick up supplies for the rest of the journey to Alexandria.
 When Maltese officials gave Napoleon a bit of a run around in terms of the speed with which they could resupply his vessels, Napoleon simply conquered Malta on June 11.
 That’s one way to get around a problem.
-The fleet arrived in Alexandria on July 1.
+The fleet subsequently arrived in Alexandria on July 1.

 Before we get to the battle, we should say a word about the immediate effect that the French presence had on Egypt.
 Napoleon brought with him two things that would change Egypt and the Middle East forever: the printing press and French scholars.
 The former wasn’t much help to Napoleon, but it would drive massive changes in the Arabic-speaking world and throughout the Ottoman Empire in the decades to come.
 There were printing presses in the Ottoman Empire, but they were in Constantinople, and were nowhere near as efficient as the ones (one Arabic, one French, and one Greek) that Napoleon brought with him, which were the first printing presses that Egypt had ever encountered.
 They printed Arabic script well enough, and fast enough, to overcome many of the technical problems and cultural concerns that had limited Arabic printing in the past.